ShirinSadeghii/ShirinSadeghii/README.md

 About me:
 - 👋 Hi, I’m @ShirinSadeghii
-- 👀 I’m interested in food, wine, working out, interior design and taking occasional afternoon naps
-- 🌱 Refining my skills as a FullStack Developer
+- 🌱 FullStack Software Developer
 - 📫 Reach me by Linkedin or email

 Languages and Tools: